The Box Tree

 The Box Tree is a restaurant located in Ilkley, West Yorkshire, England.
-It is owned by Yorkshire businessman Adam Frontal, who is operating the restaurant in the same capacity as previous owners, with an emphasis of remaining very current within the fine dining offering and experience.
-Current Executive Chef, Kieran Smith, has been leading the kitchen since 2020, growing its ever strong reputation and now currently offers a new tasting menu on a monthly basis.
-The Box Tree was previously operated by chef Simon Gueller and his wife, Rena, from 2005 to late 2022.
-Under their management the restaurant has been redecorated, although elements from the original owners of the restaurant remain.
+It is owned by Yorkshire businessman Adam Frontal and the current executive chef Brayden Davies.
+The restaurant was previously operated by chef Simon Gueller and his wife, Rena, from 2005 to late 2022.
+Under their management the restaurant had been redecorated, although elements from the original owners of the restaurant remained.
 Reception by food critics has improved over the years; the restaurant held a single Michelin star until 2019 and three AA rosettes.
-A sister company is also run by the chef, called Box Tree Events.

 The restaurant opened originally as a tearoom in 1962, and went on to become one of the first four British restaurants to win two stars in 1977, under head chef Michael Lawson.
 After losing both stars, it regained a star between 1996 and 2001, whilst owned by Helen Avis.
 In 2010, former employee Marco Pierre White bought into the restaurant.
 It serves modern French cuisine, and has also been awarded three AA rosettes and listed in Harden's restaurant guide.